There is support available to you from the council and local voluntary and community organisations.

 Claiming the right benefits

-Each year more than 26 million pounds of benefits goes unclaimed across Darlington.
+Each year more than £26million of benefits go unclaimed across Darlington.

-Visit the DarloMillions [external link] page to make sure you're claiming what you're entitled to.
+Visit the Benefit Entitlement Action Team (BEAT)page [external link] page to make sure you're claiming what you're entitled to.

 For specific advice on Universal Credit visit the Money Advice Service [external link].